sloely

 French marigolds are annuals so they do not come back every year and you will need to sow them again.
 But if at the end of the summer you let the flowers go to seed rather than deadheading them you can collect the seeds to plant next year.

 And there you go, everything you need to know about growing marigolds to control pests organically.
-They really are one of the most hard working companion plants we can find and their great splash of gold and orange is a joy to see in the vegetable garden.
-So do give them a go this year.
+They truly are one of the most hard working companion plants and an absolute joy to see in the vegetable garden.

 Original image source: main image

-Next Post: How To Grow Oregano Easily From Cutting & Seeds »
+How To Grow Thyme From Cuttings & Seed

 Leave a Reply Cancel reply